 To enable voice shopping, you'll first need to link a credit or debit card to the same Amazon account that you used for your Echo.
 Make sure your default 1-click payment settings are set to the correct card on file, which can be checked & verified on your Amazon.com account.

 After your payment settings are set-up, go into the Alexa app settings, click on Alexa account, and tap voice purchasing to see if the purchase by voice setting is enabled.

 You can also enable and input a voice code to protect you account from unwanted purchases.
 When you enable voice code, Alexa will ask you for this code whenever you make a voice purchase, so don't forget it.

 Besides voice purchasing, your Echo can provide you with detailed delivery information on every bought item.

-If you click on the notification tab (shopping notifications) in your settings, you'll have the option to receive notifications on product names, where they are, and when they'll arrive.
-You can even set up reminders, so that you'll be notified when it's time to re-order a product.
+If you click on the notification tab and then amazon shopping in your settings, you'll have the option to receive notifications on product names, where they are, and when they'll arrive.
+You can even set up reminders, so that you'll be notified when it's time to reorder a product.

 When you receive a notification, your Echo speakers will make a sound and light up.
 You can say, "Alexa, what are my notifications" to get shipping updates.

 You may be wondering to yourself, how does Alexa choose the product I'm looking for?